obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/cmdr.md

 Developed by: [[phibr0]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Customize your workspace by adding commands /everywhere/.
+Customize your workspace by adding commands everywhere, create Macros and supercharge your mobile toolbar.

 %% ----- Do not edit anything above this line ----- %%